elliothllm/zkc/README.md

 ***

 _This project is a work in progress.
-I appreciate your patience as ZCK gets developed._
+I appreciate your patience as ZKC gets developed._